EPedley/css_landing-page/README.md

 # css_landing_page

-As part of my progress in The Odin Project, I coded a landing page using HTML and CSS.
+I really developed a passion for CSS during building my recipe website, so I wanted to revisit some of the work I had done earlier in The Odin Project to build a landing page, and refine it a bit.

-TEST
+During the course of building, I decided to make it a generic news website so I could try a different style.
+This enabled me to also experiment with some basic animation and buttons.